- Explore the southwestern tip of Africa on a day trip to Cape Point.

 Today we thought you might like to skip the early morning game drive in favour of a lie in and more leisurely breakfast.
 Afterwards we suggest you pay a visit to Ian Player's Rhino Awareness Centre and see the animals being cared for here.
 The white rhino is one of the most endangered animals in the world and it's thanks to the likes of this sanctuary that we are still lucky enough to see them today.
 This is not only a great chance to see a rhino up close and personal, but also to learn about what struggles conservationists face in trying to save them.
 Feeling empowered to do your bit for conservation, head back to the lodge in time for the evening game drive.
 Since this will be your last, make sure to tell your ranger if there are any particular animals you really want to see again.
 Then just as you start to get the end of holiday blues, stop for a sundowner G&T in the middle of the bush and appreciate one final fabulous sunset.

-Shamwari Game Reserve - Cape Town - UK
+Shamwari Game Reserve - Johannesburg - UK

 Where has the time gone?
 Sadly it's time to go home so say goodbye to the South African bush.
 You will be transferred to Port Elizabeth airport where you will catch a one and a half hour domestic flight to Johannesburg and then connect on to your international flight to the UK, which takes 11 hours, roughly.